-Background on 2013I-002 Amendment:
+Background on 2013I-008 Amendment:

-The 87.85 acre subject property is located at on the east side of I-295, south of R.G.
-Skinner Parkway.
+The 68.31 acre property is located south of the intersection of I-295 and the recently opened section of State Road 9B.
 The property is currently undeveloped and is within the boundaries of the Southeast Planning District and Council District 13.

-The applicant proposes an amendment to the Future Land Use Map series (FLUMs) from Community General/Commercial (CGC) to Low Density Residential (LDR) and a rezoning from Commercial Office (CO) to Residential Low Density - 50 (RLD-50) in order to develop the property with residential uses.
+The applicant proposes an amendment to the Future Land Use Map series (FLUMs), from Business Park (BP) to Community/General Commercial (CGC), and a rezoning from Industrial Business Park (IBP) to Commercial Community/General-1 (CCG-1) in order to develop the property with commercial uses.
 The rezoning application is not required for the transmittal round of legislation and therefore, has not yet been submitted.
-The rezoning application proposing RLD-50 will be processed during the adoption round of this Large Scale Future Land Use Amendment series.
+The rezoning application will be processed during the adoption round of this Large Scale Future Land Use Amendment series.